Bunker buster: Modern

 An example of a Russian bunker buster is the KAB-1500L-Pr.
-It is delivered with the Su-24M and the Su-27IB aircraft.
+It is delivered with the Su-24M and the Su-34 aircraft.
 It is stated to be able to penetrate 10–20 m of earth or 2 m of reinforced concrete.
 The bomb weighs 1500 kg, with 1100 kg being the high explosive penetrating warhead.
 It is laser guided and has a reported strike accuracy of 7 m CEP.

-The US has a series of custom made bombs to penetrate hardened or deeply buried structures:
+The US has a series of custom made bombs such as the Paveway series of laser-guided bombs to penetrate hardened or deeply buried structures:

-More recently, the US has developed the 30,000-pound GBU-57.
+Turkey is another country known to be developing bunker busters, such as the SARB-83 and NEB-84.

 Fuzing

 The traditional fuze is the same as a classic armor-piercing bomb: a combination of timer and a sturdy dynamic propeller on the rear of the bomb.
 The fuze is armed when the bomb is released, and detonates when the propeller stops turning and the timer has expired.

-Modern bunker busters may use the traditional fuze, but some also include a microphone and microcontroller.
-The microphone listens, and the micro controller counts floors until the bomb breaks through the desired numbers of floors.
+Modern bunker busters may use a conventional fuze, but some also include a microphone and microcontroller.
+The microphone listens, and the microcontroller counts the number of floors until the bomb breaks through the desired numbers of floors.

-ATK is working on a Hard Target Void Sensing Fuze (HTVSF) for 2000 and 5000 lb weapons to explode when they reach an open space in a deeply buried bunker.
+Northrop Grumman is working on the Hard Target Void Sensing Fuze (HTVSF), an electronic and cockpit programmable fuze capable of destroying deeply buried targets.
+It provides multiple delay arming and detonation times, as well as a void-sensing capability, which allows for precision activation of the fuze for 2000 and 5000 lb weapons to explode when they reach an open space in a deeply buried bunker.